Owl-Listener/agent-ready/README.md

   of one frame makes a measurable difference.
 - **Then install the skill.** Once the plugin has shown you the gap, the skill is what closes it.

 ---

-## Why this matters (the short version)

-Figma's own 2025 design-systems-and-AI ebook puts it plainly:
-*"Explain the 'why.'
-Describe each component's purpose and when to use it, not just how it looks."* And: *"Store tokens in machine-readable formats with consistent naming so colours, spacing, and typography map predictably to production variables."*

-Both of those are agent-readability requirements dressed up as design-system hygiene.
-Files that don't meet them don't fail loudly — they fail quietly, in the form of generic code, wrong component names, and missing states.
-The skill compensates; the plugin teaches you to stop needing it.

----